asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Introduction-to-ARI-and-Channels/ARI-and-Channels-Handling-DTMF.md

----
+!!! tip

-**Tip:**  For this example, you will need the following:
+    For this example, you will need the following:

     1. The **extra** sound package from Asterisk.
 You can install this using the `menuselect` tool.
     2. If using the Python example, `ari-py` version 0.1.3 or later.
     3. If using the JavaScript example, ari-client version 0.1.4 or later.

----
+[//]: # (end-tip)

 Dialplan